OUR TEAM

 Gabrielle Williams

-Gabrielle is an Assistant Psychologist.
-Having completed the Mental Health Studies MSc at King's College London, she hopes to work within the field of Clinical Psychology, with a special focus on early mental health interventions for children and young people from minority groups.
+Gabrielle is an Assistant Psychologist and recently completed the Mental Health Studies MSc at King's College London.
 She is passionate about the de-stigmatisation of mental health and addressing the racial disparities within Psychology.

 Communications Director